landofhere/handbook/Josephine Values.md

 # Josephine Core Values

-At Josephine, our Values are used for navigation.
+At Josephine, our Values give us direction.
 If our [Mission](josephine.com/mission) describes our desired destination, our Values are the compass with which we stay on track.
-We've written our values as mantras - exactly the way they are said and used by our team to make decisions.
+We've written our values as mantras so they're easy to repeat out loud and use in every decision we make.

 ##Be More Human